Domino's exec dies in snorkeling accident while on luxe vacation

 Bauernfeind was snorkeling in Mauritius, a country located off the eastern coast of Africa, at the time of his death, according to The Mirror, a British newspaper.
 He was with his wife and daughter, the outlet reported.

+The Guardian reports a British tourist, believed to be Bauernfeind, was found by a sailor off the coast of the island.

-“David was hugely liked and deeply respected for his dedication and sharp intellect amongst Domino's colleagues,” the company said in a Friday statement.
+“David was hugely liked and deeply respected for his dedication and sharp intellect amongst Domino's colleagues,” a spokesman a told FOX Business in a statement.
 “He was a force for good within the business and will be greatly missed.”

 DOMINO’S PIZZA IN BRITAIN SLICES FOREIGN SHOPS: ‘WE'RE NOT THE BEST OWNERS’

-Bauernfeind joined Domino’s in October 2018, according to his LinkedIn profile.
+Bauernfeind joined Domino’s in October 2018, succeeding Rachel Osborne, who left her role in June of last year.

 Domino's Pizza Group is a separate, publicly traded franchise company based in the U.K.